Stoneleigh, Surrey: Surrounding area

+Being a suburban area, Stoneleigh is contiguous with surrounding areas including Ewell, Worcester Park and North Cheam.

 Demography and housing

-At the time of the 2001 Census Stoneleigh Ward had a population of 4,700, an increase of 3.6% from 1991, with 2,378 females and 2,322 males.
+At the time of the 2001 Census, Stoneleigh Ward had a population of 4,700, an increase of 3.6% from 1991, with 2,378 females and 2,322 males.
 Auriol Ward is the smallest in the Borough with a population of 3,687 in the 2001 Census, a decrease of 19% from 1991, with 1,858 females and 1,829 males.
 This decrease in population is because of the area lost to the Ewell Court ward, where the population increased by 19%.
-In 2022, this area is set to be regained from Ewell Court back to Auriol, simultaneously to the creation of the new Horton Ward in the west of the borough.
+In 2023, this area was regained from Ewell Court back to Auriol, simultaneously to the creation of the new Horton Ward in the west of the borough.

-Parks and Open Spaces
+Parks and open spaces

 The western part of Nonsuch Park is located in the east of Stoneleigh, including the wooded area around the Stoneleigh Swamp.
 The rest of the park is in East Ewell and Cheam.
-The Cheam section contains the Mansion and gardens.

 Auriol Park is in the north west of Stoneleigh, near Worcester Park.
 It contains a playground, tennis and basketball courts in addition to football pitches.

-There is also a small area of green space in the south, on Park Avenue West/Ewell By-Pass.
-It is known locally as the Alex Gurteen Recreation Ground.